martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 Thus, the minimum necessary mechanism to support reactive certificate authentication in HTTP/2 is an identifier that can be use to correlate an HTTP request with a request for a certificate.
+Since streams are used for individual requests, correlation with a stream is sufficient.

 [RFC7540] prohibits renegotiation after any application data has been sent.
 This completely blocks reactive certificate authentication in HTTP/2 using TLS 1.2.